LilianNgonadi/Healthcare-Functionality-Project--Xgboosting/README.md

 ![output Photo](output.png "Nigerian Functionality Map")

 # The problem statement
-In this project, I address a classification problem aimed at categorizing healthcare facilities in Nigeria based on their operational status.
-Utilizing the XGBoost algorithm alongside Python and Scikit-Learn, I develop a model to classify facilities into categories such as 'Functional', 'Non-Functional', and 'Partially Functional'.
+In this project, I addressed a classification problem aimed at categorizing healthcare facilities in Nigeria based on their operational status.
+Utilizing the XGBoost algorithm alongside Python and Scikit-Learn, I developed a model to classify facilities into categories such as 'Functional', 'Non-Functional', and 'Partially Functional'.
 This approach leverages machine learning techniques to enhance decision-making processes in healthcare management and infrastructure development.

 # Import libraries